AdobeDocs/experience-manager-64.en/help/sites/classic-ui-authoring/using/classic-feature-search-promote.md

 ![](assets/sandplinklistcomp.png)

-The links in the list also changes when a filter is applied from a different type of Search&Promote component.
+The links in the list also changes when a filter is applied from a different type of Search&amp;Promote component.
 The use of multiple types filter components can provide effective filter combinations.

 The **Breadcrumbs** component enables customers to see the filters that are currently applied to search results, in the order in which they were applied.
 Customers can click the items in the breadcrumb to revert to that filter combination.